runrunLauren/behavioural_benchmarking/README.md

 # Numerical indicators of the search behaviour of metaheuristics

-This repository contains code for the calculation of 25 numerical indicators of algorithm search behaviour.
+This repository contains code for the calculation of 13 numerical indicators of metaheuristic search behaviour.
 For details on these indicators, refer to the
 citation: (under review).

 The indicators included here are:

-- Diversity Rate of Change Type A and B (DRoC) (Types A and B)
+- Diversity Rate of Change Type A (DRoC Type A)
-- ERT Diversity, Critical Diversity
+- ERT Diversity
-- Fitness Rate of Change (FRoC) (Types A and B)
-- ERT Fitness, Critical Fitness
+- Critical Diversity
-- Separation Rate of Change (SRoC) (Types A and B)
-- ERT Separation, Critical Separation
+- Critical Fitness
-- Mobility Rate of Change (SRoC) (Types A and B)
+- Mobility Rate of Change Type B (MRoC Type B)
-- ERT Mobility, Critical Mobility
+- Critical Mobility
-- ntotal, nbest, nshared, best-strength (via [stnpy](https://github.com/runrunLauren/stnpy))
+- ntotal* (adjusted version of ntotal)
+- nshared* (adjusted version of nshared)
-- Mean Interaction Diversity (Mean ID), Mean Giant Component (Mean GC), Influence Strength of Solution (ISS) (with help from [Interaction Networks](https://github.com/macoj/swarm_interaction_network))
+- Mean Interaction Diversity (Mean ID) (with help from [Interaction Networks](https://github.com/macoj/swarm_interaction_network))
+- Mean Giant Component (Mean GC) (with help from [Interaction Networks](https://github.com/macoj/swarm_interaction_network))
+- Solution node in-degree (SNID) (with help from [Interaction Networks](https://github.com/macoj/swarm_interaction_network))
 - EXPLORE%
 - INFEASIBLE%

 ## Data preparation

 There are a couple of files required.
-See `example_data/` for an instance of each file required.
-For the purposes of explaining the files, assume that you have run a metaheuristic on a minimising benchmark problem, logging information along the way.
+See `tst/resources/example_data/` for an instance of each file required.
+For the purposes of explaining the files, assume that you have run a metaheuristic on a minimising benchmark function, logging information along the way.

 ### metadata.json